imlayered/imlayered/readme.md

 # 👋 Hi, I'm Layered!

 ## 🚀 About Me
-I am a  manager at **Owehost**, a cloud computing company, and the proud owner of **Owenet**, a forum platform for technology and hosting.
+I'm the CEO at **Owehost**, a cloud computing company, and the proud owner of **Owenet**, a forum platform for technology and hosting.

 ## 🌐 My Companies
 - [**Owehost**](https://owehost.com) 🌩️ - A cloud service provider, delivering robust and scalable cloud solutions.
-(Employee)
-- [**Owenet**](https://owenet.com) 💬 - A  forum community, fostering engaging discussions and connections about tech (CEO & Founder)
+(CEO | 2021-Current)
+- Layeredy - Web applications built to be easy, free, open source & easily modifiable (Coming mid-2024 👀)

-## 🔄 My Commitment
+## Layeredy.com
-I strive to release a new project or update an existing one at least once every 2 days! 📆
+Scheduled apps:
+>  ## De-AI:
+>  Web-app that replaces uncommon words that only ChatGPT could even think to use with more simple words that us humans can understand. <br>
+> Oh, also; ChatGPT wrote that and DE-AI reworded :) ^^
+> <br />
+> ## AboutThy:
+>  Web-app that lets you generate unique about-me pages in less than 3 minutes... with no programming, create & deploy on your own server

+Scheduled releases:
+> ## DE-AI:
+> Scheduled to release Q2 2024
+> ## AboutThy:
+> Scheduled to release Q3 2024

 ## 🛠️ Skills and Services
 - **Software Development** 💻 - Building and maintaining software and web solutions.